 During 1909, Sickert produced a series of paintings, known as the Camden Town Murders, which were based on the killings of the notorious Whitechapel killer Jack the Ripper.

 One of Sickert's works was named "Jack the Ripper's Bedroom" which he painted in 1908 and believed to be his own bedroom, thus giving the rumour that Sickert was Jack the Ripper.

-His Camden home in Mornington Crescent, still remains much as he would have remember it.
+His Camden home in Mornington Crescent still remains much as he would have remembered it.